This is when a weapon is used in such a way that shouldn't work (or would simply be inefficient). It can be broken down into a few subtypes:

 The ability Titan's Grip allows a Warrior to Dual Wield two-handed weapons.
 It gets a bit ridiculous when a gnome dual wields giant battleaxes.

-The Super Smash Bros. series has a multitude of ranged and melee weapons that can be used in a normal fashion... or you can simply opt to throw them into your opponent's face instead.
-Amusingly, this frequently is a more effective method of KOing your opponents then using the weapon in the standard fashion, due to it causing more damage and/or being a lot easier to hit them in this fashion.
+The Super Smash Bros. series has a multitude of ranged and melee weapons that can be used in a normal fashion (though nobody actually wields the Super Scope as the manual says you should)... or you can simply opt to throw them into your opponent's face instead.
+Amusingly, this frequently is a more effective method of KOing your opponents than using the weapon in the standard fashion, due to it causing more damage and/or being a lot easier to hit them in this fashion.
 The Home Run Bat is probably the best example, as while being wielded, the only notably powerful offensive option it has is its ridiculously slowOne-Hit KO smash attack, whereas it can be turned into a speedy projectile with a strength rivaling that of many fully charged smash attacks when thrown.

 The introductory mission of Battlefield 3 has a shotgun used to bar a door between the cars of a subway train.
 You don't even get to use it for its intended purpose, as five seconds after you remove it from the door an enemy ambushes you and throws it out the window.